 Attaining Sustainable Organizational Growth and Profitability

-Successful strategy execution involves decisions about managing elements of the Operating Model which is concerned with how resources are organized and operated to get critical work done.
-Changes to certain elements of the organization's Operating Model such as governance, accountability, or culture, and in some cases overhauling the whole structure, when a company's strategy changes.
+Successful strategy execution involves decisions about managing changes to appropriate elements of the Operating Model which is concerned with how resources are organized and operated to get critical work done.
+Changes to elements of the organization's Operating Model may include: governance, accountability, or culture, and in some cases overhauling the whole structure, when a company's strategy changes.
 These decisions about change take place within an organizational context of power, culture, leadership, and ability to manage change.
 This makes it more difficult for managers to control execution.

 Factors Influencing Effective Strategy Execution

 In addition to poor management decision-making, other factors that can influence successful strategy execution; may include:

 All these factors are interdependent and their influences are non-deterministic; this typically, makes it very difficult for managers to comprehend the contribution of each of the factors to successful outcomes of strategy execution.
 Each of the factors influences execution success/failure in a different way; if an organization fails to pay proper attention to one of these factors, it can result in execution failure, therefore an organization needs a system and approach to support management of these factors and their influence on successful execution.

 Effective strategy execution management involves closing the "execution" gap - the gap between actual/current strategy performance and intended desired performance.
 The actual strategy realized from execution is the combination of the executed part of the intended (deliberate) strategy - what managers have set out in advance and intend to do - as part of some important strategic plan, and emergent strategy - the executed as-needed reactions to unanticipated developments and fresh competitive pressures.